isirajieinnocent/LambdaDataValidator/README.md

-**Architectural Diagram**
+<h1> Project Overview </h1>

+This project is a serverless AWS Lambda function designed to automate the validation of CSV files stored in an S3 bucket.
+The function is triggered when a file is uploaded to S3 and performs data validation, error handling, and file management to ensure data integrity.

+<h1> Architectural Diagram </h1>

 ![image](https://github.com/user-attachments/assets/65cf1097-54c1-400e-a327-8341831ce5d7)

-**Project Overview**

-This project is a serverless AWS Lambda function designed to automate the validation of CSV files stored in an S3 bucket.
-The function is triggered by an event from S3 when a file is uploaded and performs the following steps:

-1. Initialization:
+<h1> Solution Overview </h1>

+**Initialization:**

-The Lambda function begins by initializing the AWS S3 client using boto3 and retrieves the S3 bucket and the file name (CSV) from the event object passed to it.
+The Lambda function initializes the AWS S3 client using Boto3.

+Retrieves the S3 bucket and file name from the event object.

-It also defines a separate error bucket where files with validation errors will be moved.
+Defines an error bucket for storing files with validation errors.

-2. File Retrieval and Parsing:
+**File Retrieval and Parsing:**

-The Lambda function fetches the CSV file from the S3 bucket specified in the event and reads its content.
+Fetches the CSV file from the S3 bucket and reads its content.

-It then decodes the content from bytes to string and parses the CSV data into a list, skipping the header row.
-If the CSV has no data after the header, it returns an error response.
+Decodes the content from bytes to a string and parses the CSV data into a list, skipping the header row.

-3. Data Validation:
+Returns an error if the CSV has no data after the header.

+**Data Validation:**

-The function validates each row in the CSV:
+***Validates each row in the CSV:***

-It checks if the date field is in the correct format (%Y-%m-%d).
+Checks if the date field is in the correct format (%Y-%m-%d).

-It verifies if the product_line is one of the allowed values (Bakery, Meat, Dairy).
+Verifies if the product_line is one of the allowed values (e.g., Bakery, Meat, Dairy).
-If any validation fails, an error flag is set, and an error message is logged.

-4. Error Handling:
+Logs an error message if validation fails.

+**Error Handling:**

-If any errors are found, the function:
+***If errors are found:***

-Moves the erroneous CSV file to an "error" bucket for tracking.
+Moves the erroneous CSV file to the error bucket.

 Deletes the original file from the billing bucket.

-If no errors are found, it returns a success response indicating that the CSV is valid.
+If no errors are found, returns a success response.

-Key Features:
+<h1> Key Features </h1>

-Error Handling: All errors, including incorrect date formats and invalid product lines, are logged and flagged for moving the file to an error bucket.
+Error Handling: Logs and flags errors, moving invalid files to an error bucket for tracking.

-CSV File Parsing: The function reads, decodes, and parses CSV data for business logic validation.
+CSV File Parsing: Reads, decodes, and parses CSV data for validation.

+Serverless Architecture: Fully serverless, leveraging AWS Lambda and S3 for automation.

+<h1> Key Technologies </h1>

+**AWS Lambda:** Serverless compute service for automation.

+**AWS S3:** Stores CSV files and triggers the Lambda function.

-Serverless: The Lambda function is fully serverless, leveraging AWS S3 to trigger the process and perform file operations.
+**Boto3:** AWS SDK for Python, used to interact with S3 and perform file operations.

-**Summary**
-This is a  serverless Lambda function that automates the validation of CSV files uploaded to an S3 bucket.
-It performs file retrieval, data parsing, validation, and error handling.
-If errors are detected, it moves the file to an error bucket and deletes the original file.
-This solution automates data validation, ensuring timely error detection with manual intervention
+<h1> Impact </h1>

+**Automated Validation:** Eliminates manual intervention by automating CSV file validation.

+**Error Detection:** Ensures timely detection of errors, improving data quality.

+**Cost-Effective:** Leverages serverless architecture for scalability and cost efficiency.

+<h1> Key Achievements </h1>

+Designed a serverless solution for automated CSV file validation.

+Implemented error handling to ensure data integrity and track invalid files.

+Improved operational efficiency by automating a previously manual process.

+**This project highlights my expertise in AWS serverless architecture, Python programming, and data validation.
+It demonstrates my ability to build scalable, efficient, and error-resistant solutions for data processing.**